FeaturesPricingBlogResourcesAboutContact

 Best for: Businesses that need niche platform support (Tumblr, DeviantArt, RSS feeds, SoundCloud) alongside mainstream social networks, and want a free plan with minimal branding.

 Curator.io is one of the longest-running players in the social aggregation space and has built a reputation for supporting a wider range of content sources than almost any competitor.
-It integrates with fifteen-plus platforms including Instagram, Facebook, YouTube, X/Twitter, TikTok, LinkedIn, Pinterest, Tumblr, Flickr, RSS, SoundCloud, Vimeo, and more.
+It integrates with fifteen-plus platforms including Instagram, Facebook, YouTube, X/Twitter, TikTok, LinkedIn, Pinterest, Tumblr, Flickr, RSS, Vimeo, and more.
 For context on what to expect when comparing aggregators head-to-head, see the Curator.io alternatives guide.

 Where Curator.io works well